How to Create a Kubernetes Cluster Using CREODIAS OpenStack Magnum

 Node is a basic unit of Kubernetes cluster and the Kubernetes systems software will automatically poll the state of each cluster; if not ready or not available, the system will replace the unhealthy node with a healthy one – provided, of course, that this field is checked on.

 If this is your first time trying out the formation of Kubernetes clusters, auto healing may not be of interest to you.
-In production, however, auto healing should always be on, otherwise, you will be missing a big part of standard Kubernetes functionality.
+In production, however, auto healing should always be on.

 Option Advanced allows for entering of so-called labels, which are named parameters for the Kubernetes system.
 Normally, you don’t have to enter anything here.